GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/trampoline-platform/index.md

 # Example
 ![](https://i.imgur.com/XIYBQB9.png)

-*-Recommended to use platform behavior (Jump through) on the trampoline.*
+- *Recommended to use platform behavior (Jump through) on the trampoline.*
-*-Extension action must run in every frame.*
+- *Extension action must run in every frame.*

 ---